therealahrion/Audio-Compatibility-Patch/README.md

 # This is the old repo for ACP.
-It's now being maintained by JohnFawkes here: https://github.com/JohnFawkes/Audio-Compatibility-Patch
+[It's now being maintained by JohnFawkes here](https://github.com/JohnFawkes/Audio-Compatibility-Patch)

 # Audio Compatibility Patch
 This fixes music and streaming apps (Spotify, Pandora, etc) that aren't processing audio effects for various equalizer applications through the modification of audio policy.
 [More details in support thread](https://forum.xda-developers.com/apps/magisk/module-universal-deepbuffer-remover-t3577067).